The average salary for a Meeting Planner is $53,708.

 What Are Popular Skills for Meeting Planners?

-Meeting Planners note just a narrow range of job skills.
-Most notably, skills in Contract Negotiation, Budget Management, Event Planning, and Event Management are correlated to pay that is above average.
+Meeting Planners typically list a handful of skills they use on the job.
+Most notably, skills in Budget Management, Contract Negotiation, Event Planning, and Event Management are correlated to pay that is above average.
 Skills that pay less than market rate include Event Management.
-Those educated in Budget Management tend to be well versed in Contract Negotiation.
+Most people experienced in Budget Management also know Contract Negotiation.

 What is the Pay by Experience Level for Meeting Planners?